 The holiday season gives many of us a lot to be thankful for.
 And in the spirit of gratitude, we asked some of our ShootDotEdit customers to share how they give back around the holidays and throughout the year.
 The responses were not only heartwarming, but they also highlighted the idea that generosity comes in many forms.
 We loved reading about what our customers do to help those in need and we’re honored to share it with you.

 When dealing with luxury weddings at a certain price point, clients can sometimes feel like they can call all the shots.
 Even when it comes to how the shots are taken.
 Gurvir Johal is based in the UK and specializes in Luxury Asian Wedding Photography.
 And while he travels all over the world to shoot weddings, he often meets clients in his office in London.
-That’s where he’s often met with what he describes as internet-planted questions from couples.
+That’s where he’s often met with what he describes as internet-planted gear-specific questions from couples.

 “They come in with a list of questions they think they are supposed to ask that they must have read on a forum or in a magazine.”
 Gurvir humors the couples, answering even the silliest queries.
 But there was one increasingly common one that forced the photographer to create a special album.

-When it comes to time spent for income earned, mini sessions are king.
+When it comes to time spent on income earned, mini sessions are king.
 A survey of some of our ShootDotEdit photographers revealed that a successful mini session campaign around the holidays can make or break the year for many small businesses.

 Santa Claus is big business this time of year and Professional Wedding and Portrait Photographers are cashing in.
 With the wedding off-season fast approaching, photographers in colder climates are making up for a lack of wedding income with special holiday-themed mini photo sessions.
 Many photographers target their current clients and offer spur of the moment photo booth style shots.